Georgine Darcy: Later career

+Darcy's most substantive role was in the Chubby Checker film Don't Knock the Twist (1962) playing Madge Albright, a "dancing firestorm" who is part of a brother-sister dance team.
+She also appeared in the movies Women and Bloody Terror (1970) and The Delta Factor (1970).

 On television, she played dancer Dawn Dubois on The Danny Thomas Show season five episode "You’ve Got to Be Miserable to Be Happy", and the irreverent secretary Gypsy for the title father-son team of lawyers in Harrigan and Son, played by Pat O'Brien and Roger Perry.
 She had guest appearances on Lee Marvin's M Squad, the Westinghouse Desilu Playhouse and Mannix.

 Darcy was the subject of the 2004 documentary short film Remembering Miss Torso by director Malcolm Venville.

+Personal life

-That same year, she died of natural causes at age 71.
-She was survived by her husband of 30 years, actor Byron Palmer.
+Darcy was married to actor Byron Palmer for 30 years, until her death.
+In 2004, she died of natural causes at age 71.
 (At the time of her death, she was inaccurately reported to have been the last surviving credited cast member of Rear Window.
-However, that was untrue as Frank Cady, who appeared as the Thorwalds' upstairs neighbor, lived until 2012, and Rand Harper, who played "Harry", the honeymooning groom, died in 2016.
-Also, Harry Landers, who played the uncredited role of Miss Lonelyheart's guest, died in 2017.)
+However, that was untrue.
+Rand Harper, who played "Harry", the honeymooning groom, died in 2016, and Harry Landers, who played the uncredited role of Miss Lonelyheart's guest, died in 2017.)